-Note: When the Tag Import settings are accessed through the device properties, an Import Tags button is available.
-When clicked, this button imports the tag types specified in "Select Tags for Import".
-If the "Enable Authentication" device property is checked, authentication Statistics tags are also generated.
+• Import Tags: The Import Tags... link begins the process of importing the tag types specified.
+If authentication is enabled, authentication statistics tags are also generated.
 When a tag import is in progress, the properties on this page are disabled.
 For more information, refer to Authentication.